pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< commit trigger-Player-flash-on-hit >}}

-**TODO: Move the broadcast to just before the start-sound?
-That keeps 'effects' together, after the state changes to make the game actually work.**

 Now we do something very similar for the robot.
 First add a costume:

 {{< commit declare-Robot-hit-flash-costume >}}